 Common Misconceptions

 This common misconceptions covers Common Misconceptions within Voting Rights for GCSE History.
-Revise Voting Rights in America 1920-1973 for GCSE History with 10 exam-style questions and 4 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Voting Rights in America 1920-1973 for GCSE History with 12 exam-style questions and 15 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 10 of 14 in this topic.
 Use this common misconceptions to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position